NUMANALBAKIR/Made_By_Numan/README.md

-# Made_By_Numan
+# Note:

-Note: Contents of appsettings.json file are absent as it contains app secrets.
+Contents of appsettings.json file are absent as it contains app secrets.